NielsRogge/Transformers-Tutorials/README.md

 - DiT By Microsoft Research
 - GLPN by KAIST
 - DPT by Intel Labs
+- TAPEX by Microsoft Research
+- LayoutLMv3 by Microsoft Research

 All of them were an incredible learning experience.
 I can recommend anyone to contribute an AI algorithm to the library!